Rozella the Creator

 Find me on LinkedIn.

-Book signings and readings - can't you see how much I love signing books and meeting people?
-I will read from my book(s) and provide insights into any part of the Project that your group wants to discuss or explore
+Book Reading and Signing from "Our Brave Foremothers" with insights into any part of the Brave Sis Project that your group wants to discuss or explore

-Brave Sis storytelling - can be part of the book signing or not.
-Participants will learn the story of 1-3 foremothers and enjoy a participatory experience with prompts to help relate her life to yours (in small or medium group)
+Brave Sis storytelling - Participants will learn the story of 1-3 foremothers and enjoy a participatory experience with prompts to help relate her life to yours (in small or medium group)

 These events work for all ages, cultures, genders, and maybe even cute, well-behaved dogs. :)